 When you use ICT design and planning processes, it’s easy to determine the best technological path for your organization.

 For example, your IT architecture team may decide to discontinue support for pagers.
-They might recommend a new solution, like cell phones.
-The team would formally sunset pager use and give everyone a specific date to switch to cell phones.
-Then, the team would use ICT deployment processes to make sure the cell phones are available on time.
+They might recommend a new solution, like push notifications.
+The team would formally sunset pager use and give everyone a specific date to switch to the smartphone application.
+Then, the team would use ICT deployment processes to make sure the smartphones are available on time.

 Making changes to hardware and software can be risky to your business.
 But with ICT deployment management processes, you can make sure hardware and software changes have the least possible impact.